MicrosoftDocs/entra-docs/docs/identity/monitoring-health/quickstart-analyze-sign-in.md

 ---
-title: Quickstart guide to analyze a failed Microsoft Entra sign-in
+title: Quickstart guide to analyze a failed sign-in attempt
 description: In this quickstart, you learn how you can use the sign-in log to determine the reason for a failed sign-in to Microsoft Entra ID.

 ms.service: entra-id
 ms.subservice: monitoring-health
 ms.topic: quickstart
-ms.date: 09/14/2023
+ms.date: 04/15/2024
 ms.author: sarahlipsey
 author: shlipsey3
 manager: amycolannino